 We recommend not do stay in edit mode while coding.
 You may accidentally modify text while highlighting text segments for coding.

 When working in a team, we strongly recommend not to edit text.
 If team members edit the same document, you will lose one version when merging the project.
 If text needs to be modified, it should only be edited in the Master Project by the project administrator.

-Right-click a document in the Project Explorer or Document Manager and select the Rename option from the context menu.
+Select a document in the Project Explorer or Document Manager and left-click.
+This enables in-place editing.

 If you accidentally have added documents or want to remove them from your project for other reasons, you can remove them.

 Select one or multiple documents in the Project Explorer or the Document Manager, right click and select Delete.